oscillatingdecay/Salad_Fork/docs/skirts.md

 ![](images/foot_accent.png)

+2. Insert a M3 Heatset into the center of the leg.

-2. Using a M5x10 BHCS, attach a rubber foot to the printer
+3. Using a M3x10 BHCS, attach a rubber foot to the printer

 ![](images/rubber_foot.png)

-3. Repeat for the other 3 feet
+4. Repeat for the other 3 feet